mainkoon81/PhD-Study-Complex-System-Intro/README.md

        - > Random Graph
          <img src="https://user-images.githubusercontent.com/31917400/70246964-77afb000-1770-11ea-923e-3274d927e2b4.jpg" />

          - Lattice have a very regular pattern where each node is connected to adjacent nodes, in Random Networks, nodes are just randomly connected.
-In very large Random Net, if zoom in on it and look at each neighborhood, one can see a **tree-like property**.
+In very large Random Net, if zoom in on it and look at each neighborhood, one can see a **local tree-like property**.
          - In Lattice, overlapping connections allowe complex contagions to spread easily because they provide for social reinforcement.
-In Random Net, since there are no overlapping neighborhoods, and there's no opportunity for social reinforcement, **only simple contagions can spread**.
+In Random Net, since there are no overlapping neighborhoods/structures, and there's no opportunity for social reinforcement, **only simple contagions can spread**.
          - None of the nodes(agents) have overlapping neighbor?????
-The existence of overlapping neighborhoods is crucial to allow complex contagions to spread through a network.
+The existence of `overlapping neighborhoods` is crucial to allow complex contagions to spread through a network.

+### In the mixed network(Combining Lattice_Nwk + Random_Nwk), `Simple contagions` spread faster, but `Complex contagions` may not spread at all..